A note on the $(\infty,n)$-category of cobordisms: Models for (infty,1) -categories

+We very briefly recall some other models for $(\infty,1)$-categories in this section which were the motivation for some definitions later on.

-\subsection{Segal categories}
+\subsubsection{Segal categories}

-Let us mention another model for $(\infty,1)$-categories given by certain Segal spaces, which avoids completeness and allows non-reduced $(\infty,1)$-categories.
+Let us mention another model for $(\infty,1)$-categories given by certain Segal spaces, which avoids having to require completeness by instead requiring a discrete set of objects.
+This will be the motivation for the definitions of ``hybrid $n$-fold Segal spaces'' in section \ref{sec complete SS_n}.

-\begin{defn} A Segal ($1$-)category is a Segal space $X=X_\bullet$ such that $X_0$ is discrete.
-We denote $\SeCat$ the full subcategory of $\SeSp$ consisting of Segal categories. \end{defn}

-Segal categories also are the fibrant objects in a certain model category that is Quillen equivalent to $\sSpace_f^{CSe}$, see the above mentioned \cite{Bergner10} or \cite{LurieGoodwillie} for more details and references.
+\begin{defn} A Segal ($1$-)category is a Segal space $X=X_\bullet$ such that $X_0$ is discrete, i.e.~constant as a simplicial set.
+We denote $\SeCat$ the full subcategory of $\SeSp$ consisting of Segal categories. \end{defn} Segal categories also are the fibrant objects in a certain model category that is Quillen equivalent to $\sSpace_f^{CSe}$, see the above mentioned \cite{Bergner10} or \cite{LurieGoodwillie} for more details and references.
 In particular, the embedding $\SeCat\subset \SeSp$ induces an equivalence of complete Segal spaces

-\subsection{Relative categories}
+\subsubsection{Relative categories}

-Following \cite{BarwickKanRelCat} a rather weak notion of $(\infty,1)$-category is given by relative categories. \begin{defn} A {\em relative category} is a a pair $(\C, \W)$ consisting of a category $\C$ and a subcategory $\W\subseteq\C$ containing all objects of $\C$.
-The morphisms in $\W$ are called {\em weak equivalences}.
-A {\em relative functor} between two relative categories is a weak equivalence preserving functor.
-Together they form a category $\mathpzc{RelCat}$. \end{defn}

-\begin{ex} Let $\C=\mathrm{Ch}_R$ be the category of chain complexes over a ring $R$ and let $\W\subseteq\C$ be the subcategory of chain complexes and quasi-isomorphisms. \end{ex}